RUCOGS/rucogs-infrastructure-docs/docs/website/blog.md

     > py update_articles.py
     ```

-3. Commit and push your changes to Github
+3. Commit and push your changes to GitHub

     ```bash
     > git add .